 The cafe’s slick website www.d20cafe.co.uk is well worth a visit before you visit, not just to browse the cafe menu or the huge list of games that are available at d20 to dive into, but also to get a taste of the fun and friendly atmosphere the owners have created.

 For a cover charge of £1.50 per hour per person you can chill in d20 as long as you fancy and enjoy access to their wall of games.
-The charge is capped at £5.00 per person for 4 hours of gaming, and is reduced to £3.50 if you eat or drink anything… yet more incentive to grab that slice of cake.
+The hourly charge is reduced for long periods of gaming (over 4 hours), and is also reduced if you eat or drink anything… yet more incentive to grab that slice of cake.